MickaliaR/post-install-configs/README.md

 <img src="https://i.imgur.com/42owwvP.png"/>
 </p>
 <p>
-- Configure an "Agent" as "Jane Sinclair" within the Admin Panel.
+- Create an "Agent" as "Jane Sinclair" within the Admin Panel.
 "Jane Sinclair" was then assigned to "System Administrator" Department to be given primary role of that department.
 </p>
 <br />